Gin Wigmore: Holy Smoke

-The single "Oh My" is the theme track for the series The Almighty Johnsons.
+The single "Oh My" was the theme track for the series The Almighty Johnsons.
 Wigmore's single "Hey Ho" appeared during the closing scenes of the Weeds Season 6 Finale.
 In September 2011, Home Improvement Retailer Lowe's began a new brand campaign featuring Wigmore's single "Don't Stop".
 Her song "Stealing Happiness" appeared in the TV movie "Tangiwai".